Analysis & Simulation

 Advantages of Analysis & Simulation

-- It is basically a digital test method.
-The parts can be examined in a virtual computer environment before physically producing.
+- It is a digital test method, and the parts can be examined in a virtual computer environment before physically producing.

-- Since the possible problems are displayed in the computer environment, the arrangements are revised in design and important steps are taken to make the design smooth.
+- Since the possible problems are displayed in the computer environment, the arrangements are revised in design and essential steps are taken to smooth the procedure.

-- Structural behavior and fault visualization are performed under various loading conditions.
+- Structural behaviour and fault visualization are performed under various loading conditions.

-- Insight information (Weight, Power, Cost) for critical design parameters is acquired
+- Insight information (Weight, Power, Cost) for critical design parameters are acquired.

 - Faster and cheaper design cycle

-- Weight reduction, topology optimization, metal substitution material changes can be done with finite element method with faster, effective and economical methods
+- Weight reduction, topology optimization, and metal substitution material changes can be made with finite element method with faster, more effective and more economical methods.